Chapter 3 : Incident

 Quickly, I removed one hand from his chest and slowly brought it up, just before I broke off the kiss, and slapped him right across the cheek, causing him to immediately back away from me.

 “Ow!
-What the hell was that for?”
+What the bloody hell was that for?”
 He yelled as he lightly touched his cheek and glared at me.

 “That was for kissing me without my permission, you imbecile!”
 I shouted angrily as I backed away from him.

-“Jeez, sorry, I didn’t know I needed permission to kiss a girl,” I shot back, annoyed after she yelled at me, and stared into her eyes.
+“Well, sorry, I didn’t know I needed permission to kiss a girl,” I shot back, annoyed after she yelled at me, and stared into her eyes.

 At first, I thought they were blue but looking closer, I realized they were a swirl of blue and grey.
 A dark swirl of blue and grey, like a storm coming in from over the horizon.